 The Nike Pro Combat knee sleeves are a great choice if you are looking for good-looking knee wear that provides pain relief and moderate support.

 Shock Doctor is a company known for high-quality protective sports equipment.
 They offer a wide variety of knee sleeves ranging from simple and affordable sleeves to very expensive high-tech braces.

-If you are looking for support to relieve knee pain during and after games, but don't want to restrict your mobility too much, the Shock Doctor 865 is the right choice for you!
+If you are looking for support to relieve knee pain during and after games, but don’t want to restrict your mobility too much, then the Shock Doctor 865 is the right choice for you!

 Knee braces are the logical step up from simple knee sleeves.
 In addition to the compression supplied by sleeves, braces like the McDavid 429X provide excellent stability needed for athletes recovering from serious knee injuries such as ACL or MCL tears.

 The steel hinges on both sides of this knee brace protect against excessive lateral movement and therefore help to stave off re-injuries to the side ligaments in the knee, mainly the MCL and LCL.
 In addition, the hinges feature a stopper that prevents knees from hyper-extending.